-Setting Parameter Range/Description Factory Setting Auxiliary Pump 1 Selection 24.7.0 Sets the functionality of output AUX1 PUMP.
-System Pump - powers during CH demands.
+Setting Parameter Range/Description Factory Setting Auxiliary 24.7.0 Sets the functionality of output AUX1 PUMP.
+None Pump 1 Selection System Pump - powers during CH demands.
 Will also power during Downstream IWH demands if System Pump Activation Logic, in the Advanced Settings screen of the DHW Setup menu, is set as Always Active.
 DHW Recirc - powers during DHW Recirc demands; see setting Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a DHW Recirc sensor.
 Buffer Tank - powers during Buffer Tank demands; see settings Auxiliary Sensor 1 and Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a Buffer Tank sensor.
-None Boiler Pump Speed Control Signal 24.3.4 Sets the type of signal that the boiler will output to drive the speed of a variable speed boiler pump to achieve a delta-T equal to the Delta-T Target - Pump Speed Control setting.
+Cascade Pump - powers when the boiler is commanded to serve the cascade system (i.e., cascade CH/DHW).
+Only applicable for a cascaded boiler that is also connected to an Upstream IWH.
+Boiler Pump Speed Control Signal 24.3.4 Sets the type of signal that the boiler will output to drive the speed of a variable speed boiler pump to achieve a delta-T equal to the Delta-T Target - Pump Speed Control setting.
 0-10V - connect to VAR.
 PUMP terminals "+" and "return" (in arrow).
-PWM - connect to VAR.
+PWM PWM - connect to VAR.
 PUMP terminals "-", "return" and "out" (out arrow).
-PWM Delta-T Target - Pump Speed Control 24.3.5 Sets the delta-T target for the boiler when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
+Delta-T Target - Pump Speed Control 24.3.5 Sets the delta-T target for the boiler when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
 (Range = 5-45°F) 25°F Maximum Pump Speed 24.3.0 Sets the maximum control signal to the boiler pump when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
 (Range = MinimumPumpSpeed-100%) 100% Minimum Pump Speed 24.3.1 Sets the minimum control signal to the boiler pump when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
-(Range = 20-MaximumPumpSpeed) 50% Auxiliary Pump 2 Selection 24.7.1 Sets the functionality of output AUX2 PUMP.
-System Pump - powers during CH demands.
+(Range = 20-MaximumPumpSpeed) 50% Auxiliary 24.7.1 Sets the functionality of output AUX2 PUMP.
+System Pump Pump 2 Selection System Pump - powers during CH demands.
 Will also power during Downstream IWH demands if System Pump Activation Logic, in the Advanced Settings screen of the DHW Setup menu, is set as Always Active.
 DHW Recirc - powers during DHW Recirc demands; see setting Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a DHW Recirc sensor.
 Buffer Tank - powers during Buffer Tank demands; see settings Auxiliary Sensor 1 and Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a Buffer Tank sensor.
-System Pump
+Cascade Pump - powers when the boiler is commanded to serve the cascade system (i.e., cascade CH/DHW).
+Only applicable for a cascaded boiler that is also connected to an Upstream IWH